-Existing experiment results are retained during migrations from legacy Optimizely Full Stack to Optimizely Feature Experimentation, but if you use multiple environments per project, you should be aware of how results are represented post-migration.
+Existing experiment results are retained during migrations from legacy Optimizely Full Stack Experimentation to Optimizely Feature Experimentation, but if you use multiple environments per project, you should be aware of how results are represented post-migration.

 After migration, wherever your experiments run, they will continue to run in that environment.
 For example, in the diagram, if your experiment ran in Production and Development in Full Stack, it will continue to run post-migration in the same environments (Production and Development) in Feature Experimentation.
 Your pre-migration Production and Development results data will be on the post-migration Production's results page.
 Your post-migration Development's results page will be blank until Optimizely receives new Development event data.

+- Optimizely Feature Experimentation refers to the results page as the Reports page.
 You can toggle between environments in Optimizely Feature Experimentation to see different results for those environments.

 In the new Feature Experimentation experience, each environment has its own results page and its own experiment ID.

 To maintain the result data and experiment ID across the migration, the new project's primary environment has the same experiment ID as the legacy Full Stack project.
 Secondary environments in the Optimizely Feature Experimentation project get new experiment IDs.

 After the migration, any future result data from the secondary environments are attributed to the corresponding environment and experiment ID and appear on the respective results page.